gbmhunter/blog/content/programming/languages/c-plus-plus/qt/index.md

 You need at least the Xcode command line tools installed so that Qt Creator can find/use the C++ compiler.

-{{% img src="qt-creator-you-need-to-install-xcode-command-line-tools.png" width="200px" caption="The Qt installer warning you that you need Xcode and the Xcode command-line tools installed.
+{{% figure src="qt-creator-you-need-to-install-xcode-command-line-tools.png" width="200px" caption="The Qt installer warning you that you need Xcode and the Xcode command-line tools installed.
 Note that you can make do with just the command-line tools." %}}

 You can download both Xcode and the Xcode command-line tools from the Apple app store.